 Imagine that Russians had nuclear weapons in Canada or Mexico!
 Imagine that the Red Army ran military drills, north and south, along US borders!

 In the early years of the 21st Century Russian Republic, the Kremlin was relatively passive about an imperial NATO on the Russian frontier.
-Western meddling in Kiev politics in 2013, however, proved to be a bridge for Moscow.
-In 2013, Ukraine President Yanukovych's expressed a fatal reluctance to sign the an alignment of Ukraine’s economic interests with the European Union.
+Western meddling in Kiev politics in 2013, however, proved to be a bridge too far for Moscow.
+In 2013, Ukraine President Yanukovych's expressed a fatal reluctance to sign the Deep and Comprehensive Free Trade Agreement, an alignment of Ukraine’s economic interests with the European Union.
 In short, the Yanukovych regime seemed to be looking East, not West.

 The Neocon putsch in Ukraine was not without consequence.

-George Soros claims that $50 billion for a revolution in Ukraine was Where USAID goes, the CIA and the Open Society are not far behind.
+George Soros claims that $50 billion for a revolution in Ukraine was a bargain.
+Where USAID goes, the CIA and the Open Society Foundations are not far behind.
 The humanitarian sheep is ever the best cover for the subversive wolf.
-We are now told that the Trump administration has ordered CIA to with all Soros affiliates.
+We are now told that the Trump administration has ordered CIA to sever all ties with all Soros affiliates.
 Well he might.